 Understanding Cryptography by C. Paar and J. Pelz (Springer, 2010).
 Some chapters of it are available for free.

-Various internet sources, links & descriptions are provided in Optima.
+Various internet sources, links & descriptions are provided in Itslearning.

-Teacher-directed classroom activities, group work and independent work; project work, task-based (homework), online activities (quizzes)
+Online activities, group work and independent work; project work, task-based (homework).

-All practical information on timetables, project work, grading etc., as well as links to web materials are provided in Optima.
+All practical information on timetables, project work, grading etc., as well as links to web materials are provided in Itslearning.

-The students will team up for a project work on some current and relevant aspect of cryptology of their choice.
-The teams then present their work to the whole group, which gives everyone a broader understanding on the topic.
+Students will team up for a project work on some current and relevant aspect of cryptology.
+The teams will share their work to the whole group, which gives everyone a broader understanding on the topic.

 Task-based assessment supports learning and is continuous throughout the course.
 Studying in an international group develops students’ ability to intercultural communication and multicultural collaboration.

-Final exam: Preparing for the final exam 25 h
+Final exam: Preparing for and taking the final exam

 • basic concepts and principles of cryptology